Aki-Kunnn/Area_tool/README.md

 You now should have the excel/csv file ready for input into your graphing software!

-# Runtime and Big O Analysis, Memory
+# Runtime and Big O Analysis,Memory

 For anyone interested: